exercism/problem-specifications/exercises/camicia/instructions.md

   * `K` → opponent must pay 3 cards
   * `A` → opponent must pay 4 cards

-* While paying, if the opponent reveals another payment card, the penalty immediately switches back.
+* If the player paying a penalty reveals another payment card, that player stops paying the penalty and the other player much then pay the penalty.

 * If the penalty is fully paid without interruption, the player who laid the **last payment card** collects the central pile and places it at the bottom of their deck.
   That player then starts the next round.